cau-se/esm-architecture-analysis-replication-package/README.md

 overview on the setup.

 Directory structure:
-- tools
-  - bin executable of the tools
-  - lib libraries used by the tools
+- oceandsl-tools.tgz collection of OceanDSL tools used in the recovery and analysis
+- TODO python tools.
 - mitgcm experiment scripts and configurations for mitgcm experiments
 - uvic experiment scripts and configurations for uvic experiments